AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-people-integration.md

 ![](assets/5b.png)

-Customers have the option of reporting the full set of Marketo people and CRM people inside of Bizible Discover.
+Customers have the option of reporting the full set of Marketo people and CRM people inside of Marketo Measure Discover.
 If you’re interested in reporting on CRM people only, we recommend creating a Segment to filter them.

-## Bizible Discover {#bizible-discover}
+## Marketo Measure Discover {#marketo-measure-discover}

-When reporting on leads (people) in Bizible Discover, you'll see the total of your Marketo and CRM leads.
+When reporting on leads (people) in Marketo Measure Discover, you'll see the total of your Marketo and CRM leads.
 In order to report on only Marketo people or only CRM leads, you'll want to create a Segment Category for your source, then create Segment rules for Marketo and CRM using the "Source System" field to define the rule.
-Once your segments are created, you'll see the Source category available to filter across your Bizible Discover dashboards.
+Once your segments are created, you'll see the Source category available to filter across your Marketo Measure Discover dashboards.

 ![](assets/bizible-discover-1.png)